BASICS

 CHOCOLATE CHAI – top a chai with a sprinkle of hot chocolate powder.
 No matter what I try this is, for me, the definitive way to make Chocolate Chai. ..

-SPICED HOT/COLD CHOCOLATE – add ANY our CHAI CONCETRATES to a hot/cold chocolate.
+SPICED HOT/COLD CHOCOLATE – add any one of our CHAI CONCENTRATES to a hot/cold chocolate.

 IN SUMMARY: